-Use master audio software for all needs
+Use master Bluetooth software for all needs

 Most of the time, audio on Mac is not an issue.
 What’s frustrating is the way current settings are sprinkled all over macOS.
 Lots of fixes described here might seem confusing and unintuitive at first sight.
 You might wish there was an app that would make it easy to control all your audio needs from a single place.
-And there is.

 To set up a new device in ToothFairy, all you need to do is:

 - Locate your device in the list and click Connect

 Similarly, it’s just as easy to assign custom icons to all your frequently used devices and get them displayed in the menu bar, so you instantly know which devices are connected, what’s their battery life, and can quickly turn them on and off with one click.

 Additionally, ToothFairy offers a unique option of improving the sound quality of your Bluetooth headphones by funneling the sound through a higher level audio codec.